 - Choose a font.
 I chose a serif font with ball terminals.
 That means that the font has little legs at the end that sometimes end in balls.
 I used Times New Roman because the font I actually want doesn’t exist I guess.
-Try to use a thicker font.
+Try to use a thicker font for best results.

-- Enlarge it to fit the size of your wood with about 1/2″ to 1″ left around the edge.
+- Enlarge the numbers to fit the size of your wood with about 1/2″ to 1″ left around the edge.
 It’s okay to stretch out the number to fit.
 I used Adobe Illustrator, but you can also use canva.

 - Turn the numbers to fit more than one on a piece of paper.
 Make sure that about 1/2″ is left around the edge of the paper.

 - Cut your numbers out.
 They don’t have to be exactly perfect.